PyPSA/PyPSA/doc/quick_start.rst

     network = pypsa.Network()

-Components like busses can be added with :py:meth:`pypsa.Network.add` or :py:meth:`pypsa.Network.madd`
+Components like buses can be added with :py:meth:`pypsa.Network.add` or :py:meth:`pypsa.Network.madd`

 .. code:: python